darianina/hackathon_Oct25/README.md

 ## Data
 - Framed videos for 3 flight missions are provided.
+- Distance between IMU unit and the camera is approximately 30 cm.
+- Field of view of the camera is 49° horizontal, 39° vertical
 - Sensor data is provided in CSV files and is only partially synchronized — small time shifts may exist between video frames and sensor records.
 - Matching between video frames and sensor data has been done to the best of our ability; improving synchronization can be part of your solution.
 - A `raw` folder is included with more extensive logs and raw video files.